 Next, if I can share with my partner what I learned growing up from spending time with my parents, in a calm, vulnerable way, so he can really hear me and have empathy for me, he will be more likely to stretch and make sure he surprises me or gifts me occasionally.
 He won’t have to wonder why what he calls “Date Night” fell flat.
 Since we live in a very small city, with few dining options, I can offer some restaurant choices that he knows will make me happy.
 He can choose from those, make the reservation, pick me up, etc. And when I notice and appreciate that effort (even if not perfect), he feels successful and motivated to do it again.
 Win/win!

 So even after all these years of practicing mindfulness/mind-reading, I continue to have new realizations and make personal connections that contribute to my healthy relating.

 Mind reading is exciting!
 I hope you decide to give it a try and devote yourself to the practice.

 This blog post was written by Stacy Bremner, MA, RP, Registered Psychotherapist.

-I hold a Specialized Honours B.A. in Psychology and an M.A. in Human Development.
-I am a Registered Psychotherapist (RP) with the CRPO (the College of Registered Psychotherapists of Ontario), as well as a member in good standing with the OACCPP.
-I am also a Certified Imago Relationship Therapist with Advanced Clinician status and a Certified Imago Workshop Presenter.
+Stacy Bremner is in private practice in North Bay, Ontario, Canada.
+She holds a Specialized Honours B.A. in Psychology and an M.A. in Human Development.
+She is a Registered Psychotherapist (RP) with the CRPO (the College of Registered Psychotherapists of Ontario), as well as a member in good standing with the OAMHP.
+Stacy is also a Certified Imago Relationship Therapist with Advanced Clinician status and a Certified Imago Workshop Presenter.

 Check out Stacy's website: www.ameetingofminds.ca